-We expect our cost of sales for QINLOCK to increase as a percentage of net sales in future periods as we continue to produce inventory for future sales, which will reflect the full cost of manufacturing, and then sell such inventory.
-We expect that cost of net product sales in the U.S. will not be significant through at least 2021.
+We do not expect our cost of sales for QINLOCK to increase significantly as a percentage of net sales in future periods as we continue to produce inventory for future sales, which will reflect the full cost of manufacturing, and then sell such inventory.
+We expect to continue to sell the zero cost inventories of QINLOCK in the U.S. during 2021 and into 2022.